FabioMiguel2000/LEIC-PFL-2021-22/Taktikus/README.md

 ## How to play

+We endup choosing a very straight foward and simple way to play, once it's your turn all the player need to type in is the current position of a pawn and the desired new position.

 ### Movement
 - Each turn a player is asked to input their movement, the input should be similar to the standard method for recording and describing the *moves in a game of chess for a pawn* (e.g. to move a piece on position B1 to B3, input `b1b3.`, everything together without spaces)